Audi calls the tune

 That was more than fifty years ago and since then, quite a lot has changed.
 Auto Union is now AUDI AG; where directors once reigned, the Board of Management now makes the decisions in international competition.
 So is there no longer a place for a factory band?
 On the contrary; nowadays there is a special rehearsal room, a professional conductor stands at the podium, and tuxedos are worn on stage.
 The plant orchestra even has a new name – Audi Philharmonic Wind Orchestra.

-For Christian Lombardi it is a clear sign that Audi is expecting its employees to continue making music in the future.
+For Christian Lombardi, this all clearly shows that Audi, with its Audi ArtExperience programme, wants its employees to continue making music in the future.
 The native of Munich has been conductor in Ingolstadt since 2006 and has a lot of plans: “There is currently enormous change underway in symphonic wind orchestras.
 There are meanwhile many wonderful original compositions – challenging and modern while also being very entertaining music.
 We want to be a part of this development.”